Proposed acquisition notice

 - the timeframe for the compulsory acquisition.

-The acquiring authority will send this notice to all parties with an interest in the land, including those who are lawfully occupying it or are registered on the land title.
+The acquiring authority will send this to all parties with an interest in the land, including those lawfully occupying the land or registered on the land title.
 It must also tell the Valuer General.

 An acquiring authority cannot compulsorily acquire your land without first giving you a proposed acquisition notice.